bend/CPPWrappers/README.md

 I've test it on MacOS, but it should be working on Linux Therer are 2 Libraries:

-- System, that contains the Thread class and Semaphore class
+- System, that contains the Thread class, Semaphore class and Mutex class
 - Socket, that contains the TcpSocket and TcpServer class

 ### Install